 Purpose

-Individual Meetings are for the purpose of problem-solving, skill refinement, and addressing obstacles.
-Engagement Option One members receive two Individual Meetings per six-month membership period and may purchase additional Individual Meetings at Step to Center’sa discount rate.
-Engagement Option Two members may purchase Individual Meetings at Step to Center’s discounted member rate.
+Individual Meetings are for the purpose of problem-solving, skill refinement, and addressing obstacles in a one-to-one, focused format.
+Engagement Option One members receive two Individual Meetings per six-month membership period and may purchase additional Individual Meetings at Step to Center’s discounted member rate.
+Engagement Option Two members may also purchase Individual Meetings at Step to Center’s discounted member rate.

 Members create the agenda for each meeting using the Agenda Form.
 To schedule an Individual Meeting, a member must email a completed Agenda Form to vault@steptocenter.com.
 Upon receipt, Step to Center will send the member a link to schedule the Individual Meeting.